bmzernichow/TheGroupInc/README.md

 ## Installation/ running

-- Download project to your own computer and run inside the webapp folder:
+- Download project to your own computer and run:
 ```
 - npm install
 ```